 An Introduction to Vitamin B15

 Be careful when you conduct researches, since certain online sources like professional websites and amateur blogs has incorrectly understood Vitamin B15, thus mislabelling it.
-Various sources have stated that Vitamin B15 is Pangamic Acid, on the other hand some would claim that the vitamin is actually Calcium Pangamate.
-Other sources even claim it to be N, N Dimethyglycine or DMG.
-Lastly, other websites use all the terms to indicate Vitamin B15; Calcium Pangamate, DMG and Pangamic Acid.
+Certain websites claim that Vitamin B15 is Pangamic Acid, other assertively claim that it’s Calcium Pangamate instead.
+Meanwhile, even more websites stated that Vitamin B15 is N, N dimethylglycine (DMG).
+DMG, Vitamin B15, Calcium Pangamate and Panagamic Acid are terms that some websites use synonymous.

-1. Pangamic Acid: is basically an ester derived from dimethyglycine and gluconic acid.
+1. Pangamic Acid: an ester extracted from gluconic acid and dimethyglycine.

-3. N, N Dimethyglycine (DMG): a part of amino acid glycine.
+3. N, N Dimethyglycine (DMG): taken from amino acid glycine.

 -Enhances the oxygen utilisation of the body.